Hidden Conflicts in Neural Networks and Their Implications for Explainability: Explaining Models with Conflict-Aware Explanations

+Linear flows estimate the effects of activation layer inputs on the outputs by constructing a linear approximation of an activation function.
+This approach is similar in spirit to other gradient-based methods utilising a reference input \citep{sundararajan-integrated-gradients, shrikumar-deeplift}.
+However, in the presence of unstable or shattered model gradients, this approach may result in unreasonably high attribution scores.
+To prevent this issue, the linear score flow values are capped by the corresponding peak score flows, which already incorporate the maximum possible changes in the activation layer outputs for extreme values.

+\begin{example}[Linear Score Flows] Linear score flows are illustrated in Figure \ref{fig:gelu-linear-detail}, considering the same GELU unit as in Example \ref{ex:peak-score-flows}.
+We can observe that the linear score flows are directly based on a linear approximation of the activation function with the reference (Ref) and current (\combs{}) activation values as endpoints. \end{example}

-The attribution multipliers compute a weighted average of the corresponding capped linear attribution flows and the peaked attribution flows.
-The weights of the two components are customisable by the user-provided constant $\cancelconst{\currlayer}$, which can differ for every activation layer.
-This enables the end-users to decide how much to reflect the hypothetical effects of conflicting features in the resulting feature attribution scores.
+\textbf{Score Multipliers.} To proceed with propagating the scores through the activation layer, the peak score flows and linear score flows are combined in \emph{score multipliers}.
+The relative weights of the two components are customisable by the user-provided conflict sensitivity constant $\cancelconst{\currlayer}$.
+This enables users to decide how much to reflect the effects of conflicting features in the final attribution scores.
 Values of $\cancelconst{\currlayer}$ closer to $0$ typically result in more focused attribution scores while the values closer to $1$ encourage greater sensitivity to conflicts between the individual features.
-The multipliers are also normalised by the corresponding positive/negative input effects.
-This ensures that the total attribution flows reflected in the peak and linear flows are redistributed between the individual features proportionally to their contribution to the total positive/negative input effects.
+The multipliers are also normalised by the corresponding positive/negative scores from the previous layer.
+This ensures that the total score flows reflected in the peak and linear flows are redistributed between the individual features proportionally to their share on these scores.
+The formal definition is given below:

-Finally, the attribution scores for activation layers are:
+\begin{definition}[Score Multipliers] The score multipliers for the activation layer $\layer{\currlayer}$ are: